Dynamic and Thermodynamic Stability of Superconducting-superfluid Stars: Lagrangian formulation of superconducting-superfluid mixtures: symplectic structure, phase space, and trivial displacements

 \section{Lagrangian formulation of superconducting-superfluid mixtures: symplectic structure, phase space, and trivial displacements}

 We want to construct the phase space of our Einstein-superconducting-superfluid system.
-To achieve this, we will give the pre-symplectic form $W$ by using Wald formalism introduced in Sec. \ref{sec3}, then we seek the degeneracy of $W$ and construct the phase space by factoring these degeneracy.
-Since in the next section, it will be important to determine the symplectic complement corresponding to field variations of the trivial perturbation within the subspace consisting of weak solutions to the linearized constraints, so we will talk about the trivial perturbations generated by the trivial displacements in the last subsection.
+To achieve this, we will give the pre-symplectic form $W$ by using Wald formalism introduced in Sec. \ref{sec3}, and we will also determine the characteristic equation of sound velocity for our neutron star.
+With these preparations, we then seek the degeneracy of $W$ and construct the phase space by factoring these degeneracy.
+Moreover, since in the next section, it will be important to determine the symplectic complement corresponding to field variations of the trivial perturbation within the subspace consisting of weak solutions to the linearized constraints, so we will talk about the trivial perturbations generated by the trivial displacements in the last subsection.